sirkapil/jekyll-theme-next/_posts/2020-04-06-laplace-transform-of-tcos7t-and-write-piecewise-function-into-unit-step-functions.md

 ---
 layout: post
-title: laplace transform of $tcos(7t)$ and write piecewise function into unit step functions.
+title: Laplace transform of $t cos(7t)$ and write piecewise function into unit step functions.
 description: Find the laplace transform of function $t cos(7t)$ using given theorem.
 Find the laplace transform of a piece-wise function by writing it in form of unit step functions.
 question-number: 1
 categories: